kasra-co/compologin/README.md

 ## Run

-To start a web server for the application, run:
+To start a demo web server for the application, run:

     APP_ID=your-fb-app-id APP_SECRET=your-fb-app-secret lein ring server

+Go to http://localhost:3000 and log in.
+You will see a dump of your graph API access token info.

 ## Test